amssdias/calorie_counter/README.md

 <h1 align=center>Calorie Counter</h1>

 The calorie counter app is a great way to keep track of all the calories you are burning every day.
-The user can add all the food they are eating and the app will count the calories.
-We can further add a function for users to add their daily workout sessions, running and jogging to calculate how much calories they have burned.
+The user can add all the food they are eating, and the app will count the calories.
+We can further add a function for users to add their daily workout sessions, running and jogging to calculate how many calories they have burned.

 This project was made before by me, but I decided to do a better version of it, with clean code and better functionality.
 You can check it here: [HealthGain](https://github.com/amssdias/healthgain).